-Inspired by Tara’s email, today I’m sharing about a fabulous activity to do with your work team or your family: One Word!
-Have you heard of the One Word concept?
-There are a few different websites devoted to One Word, including oneword365.com, getoneword.com and myoneword.org.
+Inspired by Tara’s email, today I’m sharing about a fabulous activity to do with your work team or your family: Picking One Word for the year!

-Search the hashtag #oneword on social media, and you’ll find thousands of posts with the words people have chosen for 2018.
+Search the hashtag #oneword on social media, and you’ll find thousands of posts with the words people have chosen as their one word for the year.

-This year, I reminded everyone about a week before New Year’s to start thinking of their words.
-Everyone was even more thoughtful this year, as they took some time to think about their One Word.
-Around the dinner table on New Year’s, we each shared our One Word and why we picked it, what it means to us, and how we plan to apply our word.
-I absolutely loved hearing each family member’s thoughtful explanation of the word they picked.
-The following day, one of my daughters lettered each of our words for us:
+I remind everyone about a week before New Year’s to start thinking of their words.
+Around the dinner table on New Year’s Eve, we each share our One Word.
+We say the word, why we picked it, what it means to us, and how we plan to apply our word.
+I absolutely love hearing each family member’s thoughtful explanation of the word they picked.

 The great thing about choosing One Word, instead of a long list of resolutions or goals, is that it can be easily remembered and referred back to throughout the year.
 You can post your one word as a reminder on your bathroom mirror, in your car, on your computer desktop, etc. It can serve as a reminder of your intention for the year.